FOCUS-Barrick Gold forges ahead on Papua New Guinea mine in face of local backlash

 Maso Mangape of the Porgera Land Owners Association said local residents had been squeezed out.
 "The mine site has now become a battlefield," he said.

-(Reporting by Melanie Burton in Melbourne and Jeff Lewis in Toronto Editing by Denny Thomas and David Gregorio)
+(Reporting by Melanie Burton in Melbourne and Jeff Lewis in Toronto; Editing by Denny Thomas, David Gregorio and Grant McCool)

 ((melanie.burton@thomsonreuters.com Twitter: @MelanieMetals; +613 9286 1421; Reuters Messaging: melanie.burton.thomsonreuters.com@reuters.net Jeff.lewis@thomsonreuters.com; +1-416-687-7723))